albertodemichelis/squirrel/doc/source/reference/embedding/memory_management.rst

 .. index:: single: Memory Management

-Squirrel uses reference counting (RC) as primary system for memory management;
+Quirrel uses reference counting (RC) as primary system for memory management;
 however, the virtual machine (VM) has an auxiliary mark and sweep garbage collector that can be invoked on demand.